JamesQQQ1/WindSight/README.md

 #### Included Data Files

 This repository includes raw data files that were specifically used in my research.
 These files serve as examples or starting points for users who wish to understand the data format and structure required by the model.
+They are only for the RCP 4.5 scinario.

 #### Model Flexibility